 Rogers Student Center, Room 250

 Students, faculty or staff members may report any concerns about students to the Case Manager or CARE Team.
 Once submitted, the referral will go directly to the Case Manager who will address the concern appropriately and/or with the CARE Team.
-To report these concerns, follow the instructions below:
+To report these concerns, follow the instructions below or watch this how-to video.

 1. Login to the Scorpion Success Network Click here